 • The enforcement officer has then served either of the following notices; an improvement notice or an emergency remedial action notice under the Housing Act 2004.
 A court must strike out a possession case if the Section 21 was valid when served but has become invalid by the time of the possession case due to one of these notices being served.

-If all of these apply, the Section 21 notice is likely to be invalid.
+If the above apply, the Section 21 notice is likely to be invalid.

 Once a possession order is made by the Court, it cannot be set aside if the enforcement notices are served after the order for possession has been made.